Law of Variable Proportions

 • At least one input or factor of production remains fixed.

-• The technology involved in the production remains unchanged.
+• The technology involved in the output remains unchanged.

-• The variable input can be added with a regular increase and is thus divisible.
+• The variable input can be added with a regular increase and thus be divisible.

-• Businesses can use this law and determine the level of input needed for efficiency in production.
+• Businesses can use this law to determine the input level needed for production efficiency.

 • The overuse of resources can be eliminated.